Asthma Friendly Schools

 School Asthma Mini-Grants

-The School Nurse Mini-Grant Program was created by the Montana Asthma Control Program to enable school nurses, Head Start health nurses, and health educators who work in schools with no school nurse in Montana to work towards creating asthma friendly schools.
-Grant money ($500 for individuals and $1500 for groups of three or more) is provided to nurses to enable them to provide school-based asthma management and training.
+The School Health Mini-Grant Program was created by the Montana Asthma Control Program and the Montana School Health Program to enable school nurses school administrators and other school personnel to support chronic disease improvement projects in Montana schools.
+Grant money ($500 for individuals and $1500 for groups of three or more) is provided to schools to assist them in providing school-based asthma management and training.

 Athletes with Asthma and Wildfires